 - roundabout at the junction of Marine Parade, Kāpiti Road and Manly Street

 - south side of the Tikotu Stream in Maclean Park.

 The south side of the Tikotu Stream was chosen because it best meets the needs of the project, at the least cost, and takes into account the existing buildings and stakeholder feedback.
 The optimal biosecurity location is as close to the departure point (the beach) as possible, so locations further away from the beach were not considered.

 The optimal biosecurity location for the Gateway building is as close to the departure point (the beach) as possible.
 Because of this, the two lots at Marine Parade were not considered.

 The safest and most reliable point for launching vessels on the Kāpiti Coast is Paraparaumu Beach, as it is protected from the prevailing winds by Kāpiti Island.

-Subject to costs increasing post-COVID-19, the project budget for the Gateway is estimated to be around $4.46 million, with $2 million committed from the Government’s COVID-19 Response and Recovery Fund.
+The project budget for the Gateway is estimated to be around $4.46 million, with $2.23 million committed from the Government’s COVID-19 Response and Recovery Fund.

 The estimated $4.46 million project budget includes the design and construction of the proposed 235m² single-storey, fully accessible multi-purpose Gateway building with a large expansive deck (450m²) for visitor and community use.
 It includes improvements to the Tikotu Stream and car parking area, a new bridge over the Tikotu Stream, landscaping, and interpretative story telling including pou.
 The budget also includes a $1 million contingency fund (35%).